-On the 3d of May, the Prince received a message from M'Leod, that a ship was ready; where-upon he, next day, got another boat with four men, and landed at Loch Shefort in M'Kennin's country, where Allan M'Leod took his leave, and went for S. Uist.
+On the 3d of May, the Prince received a message from M'Leod, that a ship was ready; whereupon, he next day, got another boat with four men, and landed at Loch-Shefort in M'Kennin's country, where Allan M'Leod took his leave, and went for S. Uist.

-The Prince having then O'Neil, Sullivan, and his guide with him, set out on foot for Stornway, which is about thirty miles by land, and arrived at the point of Ayrnish, about half a mile S. E. from Stornway, on the 5th, about noon: having travelled eighteen hours on the hills, in a wet stormy night, without any kind of refreshment, and were misled by their guide, either through ignorance or design, having conducted them eight miles out of the way, when they might have avoided that trouble, by crossing the Ferry from Scalpa to the Harris, which is about a quarter of a mile over.
-This, though they then thought it a misfortune, proved to be the very providential means of preventing the Prince from being taken, which had they arrived there sooner, would have been the case, as we shall see presently.
+The Prince then having O'Neil, Sullivan, and his guide with him, set out on foot for Stornway, which is about thirty miles by land, and arrived at the point of Ayrnish, about half a mile S. E. from Stornway, on the 5th, about noon: having travelled 18 hours on the hills, in a wet stormy night, without any kind of refreshment, and were misled by their guide, either thro' ignorance or design, having conducted them 8 miles out of the way, when they might have avoided that trouble, by crossing the Ferry from Scalpa to the Harris, which is about a quarter of a mile over.
+This, though they then thought it a misfortune, yet proved to be the very providential means of preventing the Prince from being taken, which, had they arrived there sooner, would have been the case; as we shall see presently.

 From this place, the Prince sent his guide to Donald M'Leod at Stornway, desiring he would send some brandy, bread, and cheese, for they were almost starved and famished.
 The faithful Donald soon brought it himself to the Prince and his two companions on the moor, all wet to the skin, and much wearied with their journey.
-Whereupon Donald took them to Lady Kildun's (M'Kenzie) at Arynish, to wait there till every thing should be ready for setting sail; while the Prince being wearied, went to sleep.
+Wherefore Donald took them to lady Kildun's (M'Kenzie) at Arynish; to wait there till every thing should be ready for setting sail: Being wearied the Prince went to sleep.

 This done, Donald M'Leod returned to Stornway, but was greatly surprised to find the men there rising in arms, above 200 having already got up.
-Donald, not knowing what was the occasion of this rising, went directly into the room, where the gentlemen were, and asked, "what was the matter?" on which they immediately began to curse him, saying, "We hear the Prince is upon the Lewis, and not far from Stornway, coming with 500 men, to burn the town, and take away our cattle, &c. and to force a vessel from Stornway, to carry him to France."
-Donald replied, "I think you are all mad, where the devil could the Prince, in his present condition, get either 500 or 100 men?"
-They replied, "That Mr John M'Aulay, a Presbyterian minister in South Uist, had wrote this to his father in the Harris; and the father had sent the same to Mr M'Kenzie minister in the Lewis.-(Well then,) says Donald, "since you know the Prince is already in the island, I own he is; but he is so far from having any forces, that he has only two companions, and, when I am there, I make a third; and let me tell you farther, Gentlemen, if Seaforth himself were here, he durst not, by G-d, put a hand to the Prince's breast."
+Donald, not knowing what was the occasion of this rising, went directly into the room, where the gentlemen were, and asked, "What was the matter?" on which they immediately began to curse him, saying, "We hear the Prince is upon the Lewis, and not far from Stornway, coming with 500 men, to burn the town, and take away our cattle, &c. and to force a vessel from Stornway, to carry him to France."
+Donald replied, "I think you are all mad, where the devil could the Prince, in his present condition, get either 500 or 100 men?" they replied, "That Mr John M'Aulay, a presbyterian minister in South Uist, had wrote this to his father in the Harris; and the father had sent same to Mr Collin M'Kenzie, minister in the Lewis.-Well then, says Donald, "since you know the Prince is already in the island, I own he is; but he is so far from having any forces, that he has only two companions, and, when I am there, I make a third: And let me tell you farther, gentlemen, if Seaforth himself were here, he durst not, by g-d put a hand to the Prince's breast.